opencord/hippie-oss/docs/README.md

 Peace and Love

-> NOTE: This service depends on RCORDSubscriber so make sure that the `rcord-synchronizer` is running
+> NOTE: This service depends on RCORDSubscriber and ONUDevice so make sure that the `rcord-synchronizer` and `volt-synchronizer` are running

 ## How to install this service